-World Cancer Research Fund joins forces with chefs Ryan Riley and Kim Duke to launch second recipe book for cancer patients: Flavour & Nutrition.
+World Cancer Research Fund joins forces with Life Kitchen to launch second recipe book for cancer patients: Flavour & Nutrition.

 26 August 2021

-Leading cancer charity World Cancer Research Fund has once again collaborated with chefs Ryan Riley and Kim Duke – founders of not-for-profit cookery school Life Kitchen – to launch Flavour & Nutrition; a free recipe book aimed at people whose sense of taste and smell has been affected through cancer and its treatment.
+Leading cancer charity World Cancer Research Fund has once again collaborated with chef Ryan Riley – founder of not-for-profit cookery school Life Kitchen – to launch Flavour & Nutrition; a free recipe book aimed at people whose sense of taste and smell has been affected through cancer and its treatment.

 Flavour & Nutrition is the follow-up to World Cancer Research Fund and Life Kitchen’s successful previous collaboration, the ‘Ryan Riley recipe booklet’.
 It features 15 brand-new recipes – each one paying special attention to flavour and texture, with the aim of helping cancer patients rediscover and enjoy food again.